Multicooker: History

 In the 1920s in the United Kingdom, basic "multicookers" were marketed to consumers as an appliance that would save on gas consumption, to save money on gas bills.

 Simple electric rice cookers were developed in Japan in the 1950s.
 Over time more functions were added to cook other types of grains and soups, and the appliances became known as multicookers.

-Modern cookers include electronic time, temperature and pressure controllers and are marketed as "automated multipurpose cooking appliances".
+Some modern cookers include electronic time, temperature and pressure controllers and are marketed as "automated multipurpose cooking appliances".
 The most modern ones include Bluetooth and WiFi capabilities and cooking procedures in recipe scripts, mainly by choosing the temperature, time and pressure in multiple steps, to execute and share.

 At the same time, the European market had been producing kitchen appliances with individual functions, such as electric kettles, pressure cookers, bread makers, toasters, steamers, microwave ovens, and yogurt makers.
 The multicooker combines the functions of some of these devices.

 Multicookers can make hundreds of dishes characteristic of any cuisine, except those which require specific types of cooking unsupported by the appliances, such as flame grilling.